Posted on: Jan 2nd, 2018, | By Tony, WayKen Project Manager

 The manufacturers usually follow the industrial design prototyping steps in order to ensure that the company produces efficient and successful products as bellows:

-In this phase the prototype to be produced is designed on some software.
-The months of brain storming is now transformed into a visual design.
-It is one of the most important step in the product development phases.
-The prototyping design enables the manufacturer to modify the dimension accords to need without spending money in manufacturing phases.
+In this phase, the prototype to be produced is designed on some software.
+The months of brainstorming are now transformed into a visual design.
+It is one of the most important steps in the product development phases.
+The prototyping design enables the manufacturer to modify the dimension accords to need without spending money in the manufacturing phases.
 This CAD model is saved in AMF or STL format for the prototype development for 3D printing.
-Generally the model is saved in STL format which CAD file format for rapid prototyping that stores data based on triangulations of CAD models.
-But this format used to save the file in large number of lattice structures which produce errors.
+Generally, the model is saved in STL format which CAD file format for rapid prototyping that stores data based on triangulations of CAD models.
+But this format used to save the file in a large number of lattice structures which produce errors.

-But the new softwares introduced stores the file in Additive Manufacturing File format (AMF) that produces lesser number of errors.
-For the manufactures of product on CNC machines, the CAD model is converted into manufacturing directives using CAM softwares.
-The transformation of directives into G-codes and M-codes enables the machine to produce highly accurate physical prototype.
-The new softwares have a user-friendly interface which makes it easy for the domestic as well as industrial users to model a 3D model of the product.
+But the new software introduced stores the file in Additive Manufacturing File Format (AMF) that produces a lesser number of errors.
+For the manufactures of products on CNC machines, the CAD model is converted into manufacturing directives using CAM software.
+The transformation of directives into G-codes and M-codes enables the machine to produce a highly accurate physical prototype.
+The new software has a user-friendly interface which makes it easy for domestic as well as industrial users to model a 3D model of the product.

-Moreover, the manufacturing complexities that could arise.
+Moreover, manufacturing complexities could arise.
 So any manufacturing operation can be edited or removed.
 This makes the production costs minimum.
-And enables the manufacturer to choose the optimal method for development of product which will cost him least and will produce error free and accurate products.
+And enables the manufacturer to choose the optimal method for the development of a product that will cost him the least and will produce error-free and accurate products.

 4.Deployment and Testing

 After the development of the prototype and selection of optimal manufacturing process, the company finally enters into the final product development stage.
-Many rapid manufacturing techniques are available nowadays for mass production of the product in shorter period.
-The modern integrated manufacturing techniques such as CNC which involves the use of computer for tasks like drilling, boring, cutting operations serve as a favorable option for both prototyping and manufacturing of actual product in shorter time.
-Modern CNC machines being employed are using the 5-axis machining.
+Many rapid manufacturing techniques are available nowadays for the mass production of the product in a shorter period.
+The modern integrated manufacturing techniques such as CNC which involves the use of computers for tasks like drilling, boring, cutting operations serve as a favorable option for both prototyping and manufacturing of the actual products in a shorter time.
+Modern CNC machines being employed are using 5-axis machining.

-5-axes machining enables the working tool to move along 5 different axes at same time enabling machining of complex part with complete efficiency and accuracy.
-After the manufactures of the product, most important phase before the launch of the product is its testing in different conditions.
+5-axes machining enables the working tool to move along 5 different axes at the same time enabling machining of complex parts with complete efficiency and accuracy.
+After the manufactures of the product, the most important phase before the launch of the product is its testing in different conditions.
 The testing enables the manufacturer to determine whether the claims made in front of the customers were valid or not.
-If the product is tested successfully, it is launched into the market by employment of different marketing techniques and its sales are enhanced.
-On the other hand if the product fails the prototyping product design is modified and then the product is produced after remodeling.
+If the product is tested successfully, it is launched into the market by the employment of different marketing techniques, and its sales are enhanced.
+On the other hand, if the product fails the prototyping product design is modified and then the product is produced after remodeling.

 Designing and Manufacturing of Products

 The design for 3D printing is saved in AMF or STL format for the prototype development for 3D printing.
-Generally the model is saved in STL format which CAD file format for rapid prototyping that stores data based on triangulations of CAD models.
-But this format used to save the file in large number of lattice structures which produce errors.
-But the new softwares introduced stores the file in Additive Manufacturing File formats (AMF) that produces lesser number of errors.
+Generally, the model is saved in STL format which CAD file format for rapid prototyping that stores data based on triangulations of CAD models.
+But this format used to save the file in a large number of lattice structures which produce errors.
+But the new software introduced stores the file in Additive Manufacturing File formats (AMF) that produces a lesser number of errors.

-Whereas in CNC machining, the CAD models is converted into manufacturing directives using CAM softwares.
-The transformation of directives into G-codes and M-codes enables the machine to produce highly accurate physical prototype.
-CNC is generally used for metallic prototypes, whereas 3D printer usually utilizes ABS, PLA and soft PLA for development of physical prototypes.
+Whereas in CNC machining, the CAD models are converted into manufacturing directives using CAM software.
+The transformation of directives into G-codes and M-codes enables the machine to produce a highly accurate physical prototype.
+CNC is generally used for metallic prototypes, whereas 3D printer usually utilizes ABS, PLA and Soft PLA for development of physical prototypes.